awslabs/sensitive-data-protection-on-aws/docs/en/user-guide/appendix-build-in-identifiers-eu-gdpr.md

 | EMAIL           | Email Address                                 |
 | CREDIT_CARD     | Credit Card Number                            |

-Here is the full translation of the provided Markdown content, keeping the format intact:

----

 ## Data Identifiers Categorized by European Countries and/or Regions
 (The following are listed in alphabetical order of countries and/or regions)